Tigecycline: Drug interactions

 However, the mechanism behind these drug interactions have not been fully analyzed.

 History

-Minocycline was a commonly used tetracycline synthesized in Lederle Laboratories in 1970, but antibiotic resistance to the drug began growing in prevalence throughout the 70's and 80's.
-While the problem of antibiotic resistance was known to scientists during the 1980s, the conservative-era politics of both America and Great Britain led to little federal attention given to the emerging crisis.
+Minocycline was a commonly used tetracycline synthesized in Lederle Laboratories in 1970, but antibiotic resistance to the drug began growing in prevalence throughout the 1970s and 1980s.
+While the problem of antibiotic resistance was known to scientists during the 1980s, apathy led to little federal attention given to the emerging crisis.
 However, by the late 1980s the worldwide threat began to be treated more seriously, which led to the renewed funding of antibiotic research.